HopHacks/hophacks-flask/api/README.md

 ```

 For your convenience, it is encouraged to download [MongoDB Compass](https://www.mongodb.com/try/download/compass).
 Then connect to `mongodb://localhost:27017`.
 You can also connect to production database with its URL here.

+## Hosting

+This application is hosted on AWS EC2 using Nginx.
+You could connect to the VM through our AWS Root account console.
+In the VM's config.json, you could see our credentials of MongoDB and PostMaster and webhooks for Slack and Discord.